Egoistically/ALAuto/README.md

 **This bot was made for EN server, other servers won't work with current assets.**

 ## Requirements on Windows
-* Python 3.X installed and added to PATH.
+* Python 3.7.X installed and added to PATH.
 * Latest [ADB](https://developer.android.com/studio/releases/platform-tools) added to PATH.
 * ADB debugging enabled emulator with **1920x1080 resolution** and **Android 5 or newer**.

-Tested and used on Windows 10 with Nox 6.3.0.2, Android 5.1 @ 60fps.
-If it does not work with your emulator please use Nox.
+Tested on Windows 10 with BlueStacks and Nox, [don't use Nox though](https://www.reddit.com/r/noxappplayer/comments/cz2133/segurazo_malware_with_nox_player/).

 ## Installation and Usage
 1. Clone or download this repository.